When Your Heart Needs Rest

 Healing Is Not a Race

-You may look around and feel behind:
+It is easy to look around and feel behind.

-“They moved on faster than I did.”
+You may think, “They moved on faster than I did.”

 “I should be over this by now.”